nachovizzo/ros_in_docker/README.md

 1. Launch `make`, this will build your project and open a `tmux` session with all the batteries included.

+## What about injecting rosbags inside the dev container?

+Got you covered, just use the environment variable `export ROS_BAGS=/path/to/data/in/host` and launch `make`.
+Your rosbag files will be mounted in the dev container in `~/ros_ws/bags` and are read-only accessible to the ROS1 applications.

 ## Security concerns

 The entire setup is NOT safe at all, so, use it at your own risk.
 I'm mounting directories from the